DebzDK/pilates-your-guide-to-flexible-fun/README.md

 The introductory content of the webpage, located under the landing page image, is based on information sourced from the [NHS](https://www.nhs.uk/live-well/exercise/guide-to-pilates/) and [Wikipedia](https://en.wikipedia.org/wiki/Pilates).

-All other content in this webpage is written in my own words and of my own opinion.
+All other textual content in this webpage is written in my own words and of my own opinion.

 ### Media